reney001/student-attendance-app/README.md

 ## 📌 Lab Overview

-This project was built as part of Week 4 Lab Work to learn about containerization using Docker.
+This project was built to learn about containerization using Docker.
 It demonstrates how to build and run a multi-container application using Docker and Docker Compose.

 ## 🏗️ Architecture
 Browser